mohammadzainabbas/DeM/README.md

 #### 3.1.
 Lab 01 - Testing Binary Relations

-In this lab, we focused on testing binary relations and different [NetworkX](https://networkx.org/) is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
+In this lab, we focused on testing binary relations [NetworkX](https://networkx.org/) is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.

 Please checkout lab's details [here](https://github.com/mohammadzainabbas/MGMA-Lab/tree/main/src/lab1)